Updated on April 18th, 2023

 - Washington University in St. Louis – St. Louis, Missouri

 Some full-ride scholarships aren’t offered by an educational institution.
-Instead, other organizations provide the awards, giving students some flexibility regarding where they go to school if they are selected.
+Instead, other organizations provide the awards, giving students flexibility regarding where they go to school if selected.

-Here is a list of full-ride scholarships for college that aren’t necessarily tied to a specific school:
+Here is a list of full scholarships for college that aren’t necessarily tied to a specific school:

 - Army ROTC Scholarships